slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 OpenAI launched custom GPTs as a way to create a more personalized experience.
 I used them sparingly for things like "de-bullshitting" corporate speak, summarizing documents with explainers for laypersons, and translation jobs.
 But it never really felt like a game-changer for me, and it kind of died down after a while anyway.

 One thing stuck though: in November 2023, Nick Dobos [launched Grimoire](https://www.linkedin.com/posts/nicholas-dobos_introducing-grimoire-a-gpt-coding-wizard-ugcPost-7128956622411890688-XnIm/).
 This was a custom prompt framework (released as a GPT) to specifically create multiple files that work together to create a bigger application.
 And while it suffered from a lot of hallucinations and not everything worked properly, I think it was the first foray into coding agents that thought beyond just single files.

+Also, let's not forget [Sydney](https://en.wikipedia.org/wiki/Sydney_(Microsoft)), the broken personality chatbot that Microsoft built on top of GPT-4, which was so amusingly misaligned.

 ## Claude 3.5 Sonnet, June 2024